jasonsikes/QLogo/README.md

 * Changes in font properties (size, color, family) do not affect characters already printed.
 This enables multiple colors and fonts on the same console.

-* The entire Logo standard library is loaded internally and buried.
-There is no library directory at this time.

 * QLogo does not look for nor automatically load `STARTUP.LG`.